qmk/qmk_firmware/docs/config_options.md

 Split Keyboard specific options, make sure you have 'SPLIT_KEYBOARD = yes' in your rules.mk

-* `SPLIT_TRANSPORT = custom`
-  * Allows replacing the standard split communication routines with a custom one.
-ARM based split keyboards must use this at present.

 ### Setting Handedness

 One thing to remember, the side that the USB port is plugged into is always the master half.
 The side not plugged into USB is the slave.